 VI.
-Officers: The officers shall consist of a President, a 1st Vice President, a 2nd Vice-President, a Secretary, and a Treasurer.
-Officers shall be elected from and by the Voting Membership for terms of two years, following the procedures set forth in the By-laws, and their duties shall be as set forth in the By-laws.
+Officers: The officers shall consist of a President, a 1st Vice President, a 2nd Vice-President, a 3rd Vice-President, a Secretary, and a Treasurer.
+Officers shall be elected from and by the Voting Membership for terms of two years, following the procedures set forth in the Bylaws, and their duties shall be as set forth in the Bylaws.

 A. the Board shall be the administrative body of the organization.

-B. the Board shall consist of 19 members, 5 of whom shall be the officers of the organization.
-The other 14 members of the Board shall be nominated and elected as provided in the By-laws for 2 year terms.
+B. the Board shall consist of 19 members, 6 of whom shall be the officers of the organization.
+The other 13 members of the Board shall be nominated and elected as provided in the Bylaws for 2 year terms.
 No member may hold more than one office on the Board.
 The immediate past President of the organization, at his or her discretion, may serve on the Board as an additional member with full rights and privileges provided he or she is eligible for full (not associate) membership.

-X. Voting: All voting shall be in person and not by proxy.
+X. Voting: All voting by the general voting membership shall be in person and not by proxy.

 XI.
-By-laws: By-laws, consistent with this Constitution, shall be adopted or amended as provided in Article VIII., A. and B., except that a simple majority of the votes cast shall be required for adoption or amendment.
+Bylaws: Bylaws, consistent with this Constitution, shall be adopted or amended as provided in Article IX, A. and B., except that a simple majority of the votes cast shall be required for adoption or amendment.

 A. The President shall have the following duties and responsibilities: